StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/tasks/create-a-task.md

     **- Description**

-    A description of the task.
+    A description of the task using [TheHive-flavored Markdown syntax](../../thehive-flavored-markdown.md).
 It appears only in the task preview.

     **- Assignee**